MarioDS15/PhishingDetector/README.md

 - High accuracy achieved
 - Ready for implementation

-**🎉 Your phishing detection ML system is ready for both testing and implementation!**
+**Your phishing detection ML system is ready for both testing and implementation!**